rettgerst/parousia/rules.md

 	- Activated item charge
 	- Devil die

 *During cooperative play, coins are shared among all players.
-Therefore if players wish to track their stats with D20s, you will need 9 D20s each, plus one for the shared coin counter.
+Therefore if players wish to track their stats with D20s, you will need 9 D20s each, plus a few more for the shared coin counter.

 ## Decks